Within minutes, the space transforms.

 Unlike formal markets or supermarkets, which require deliberate entry, the chợ cóc intercepts you mid-routine.

-You don’t plan to go there.
+You do not plan to go there.

 You pass through—and that is enough.